 It is a rare but serious pregnancy complication — one that could have easily taken the lives of three northern Colorado women.
-On June 22, those moms are hosting a blood drive to pay forward the gift of life.

 “I was close to not making it,” said Christine Heim, who three years ago delivered a healthy baby girl but then started hemorrhaging.
 “It’s really opened my eyes to the significance of donating blood.”

 Heim joined Kate McMeekin and Tonya Trostel to host a blood drive at UCHealth Medical Center of the Rockies in Loveland on June 22, 2018.
 They’ll host another on Sept.
 20, 2019.
 They are connected as survivors, and they met via an international Facebook support group: Hope for Accreta.

 “Accreta is rare enough that many don’t know or have never heard the term, but those who have will never forget it,” McMeekin said.
 “We hope to bring about awareness as well as give back for all that was done to keep us here with our families.
 The amazing teams that were with each of us during our delivery and the days to follow are truly heroes.”